oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-nonjrf/wlsforocionoke.md

-  - On Windows, use `Ctrl+INSERT` to copy the highlighted aria as in the above example
+  - On Windows, use `Ctrl+INSERT` to copy the highlighted area as in the above example

   - On Mac, you can simply use `command+c`